MicrosoftDocs/minecraft-creator/creator/Documents/CavesAndCliffsEntities.md

 - The sounds played during a ram and on impact
 - What events will be triggered after a ram attack
 - the cooldown timer between ram attacks

-## Axolotl

-The axolotl is a most helpful critter.
-It will attack other sea creatures, so you can use it as a buddy in combat!
-It can also grant combat regeneration to any entity that kills its current target.

-When attacked, the axolotl can play dead, which will cause all other mobs to stop targeting it.
-You can adjust how long it plays dead and what triggers cause it to play dead, such as:

-- Random chance on taking damage
-- Being damaged for a certain amount
-- Falling below a specified health value